New York Criminal Impersonation and False Personation

 Collateral Consequences of New York Criminal Impersonation or False Personation

-It is essential that you retain an experienced criminal defense attorney to thoroughly investigate your case and figure out a way to minimize if not eliminate any collateral consequences of your criminal impersonation of false personation arrest.
+It is essential that you retain an experienced criminal defense attorney to thoroughly investigate your case and figure out a way to minimize, if not eliminate, any collateral consequences of your criminal impersonation or false personation arrest.

 Contact Top Rated Criminal Impersonation Defense Attorneys

-If you have been charged with New York Criminal Impersonation of False Personation charges, you need experienced and top rated counsel by your side.
-Please call us at 212-729-9494 or contact us today for your free initial consultation.
+If you have been charged with New York Criminal Impersonation of False Personation charges, you need experienced and top-rated counsel by your side.
+Please call us at 646-956-2035 or contact us today for your free initial consultation.